 Inpatient Treatment and the Malvern Model

 At Malvern Institute, we have been helping individuals in need recover from substance abuse problems since 1948 when Malvern was first established.
 Since then, we have gained 70 years of insight and experience in the treatment of addiction, allowing us to create a dynamic, well-rounded curriculum consisting of treatments and therapies that have been proven to work.

 One of the things that really makes Malvern Institute unique is our one-of-a-kind model for addiction rehabilitation.
-Referred to as the Malvern 90-Day Model, our program allows patients to achieve lasting sobriety by providing them with all the skills and knowledge they need to remain sober indefinitely.
+Referred to as the Malvern Model of Care, our program allows patients to achieve lasting sobriety by providing them with all the skills and knowledge they need to remain sober indefinitely.
 As well, the Malvern Model consists of our entire continuum of care, beginning with detoxification, induction, and inpatient care before progressing to outpatient treatment; however, most of the magic happens during the inpatient or residential stages of care.